CMSgov/beneficiary-fhir-data/rfcs/0005-mbi-search.md

 | hicn,mbi | HICN and MBI      | New value supported        |

 ### Hash Algorithm
-For convenience, MBI hashing uses the existing HICN hashing algorithm and pepper.
+Requests use a hashed version of the MBI instead of the actual MBI of the resource being requested.
+Hashing prevents the actual MBI from appearing in logs.
+For convenience, MBI hashing uses the existing HICN hashing algorithm, pepper and iterations.

 ### Synthetic Beneficiaries
 The BFD has a set of 30,000 synthetic beneficiary records for use for development and testing.
 These records now contain random MBIs.
 To distinguish these identifiers from real MBIs, they have `S` as the second letter. `1S00A00AA00` is an example of a synthetic MBI.